-- 1. Decrease of cash inflow from Operating Activities: Mainly because the purchase growth led to more cash outflow in 2021. - 2.
-Increase of cash outflow from Investment Activities: Mainly because the expansion of the Apex 3 and increase of additional machinery and equipment in 2021. - Increase of cash inflow from Financing Activities: Mainly because the expansion of the Apex 3 and increase of additional machinery and equipment in 2021, the long-term and short-term loans increased. - 7.3.2 Remedy for Cash Deficit and Liquidity Analysis: Apex Group's consolidated cash flow is positive and the business condition is good; therefore, liquidity shortage remedy is not required. - 7.3.3 Analysis of cash liquidity in the coming year
+- 1. Increase of cash inflow from Operating Activities: Mainly because of the inventory reduction and the collection of accounts receivable in 2022. - 2.
+Decrease of cash outflow from Investment Activities: Mainly because of the reduction in capital expenditures in 2022. - 3.
+Decrease of cash inflow from Financing Activities: The main reason is the control of materials and decrease in capital expenditures, which led to the utilization of bank loans decrease compare to the prior year. - 7.3.2 Remedy for Cash Deficit and Liquidity Analysis: Apex Group's consolidated cash flow is positive and the business condition is good; therefore, liquidity shortage remedy is not required. - 7.3.3 Analysis of cash liquidity in the coming year